 - Your discharge instructions will include a list of your medications, including new prescriptions.
 Please review this information carefully: we sometimes request that you hold certain medications in the immediate post-operative period.
 Otherwise, you should resume taking the home medications you were taking before surgery. - If you are taking a blood thinner (aspirin, Plavix, warfarin/Coumadin, Xarelto, Eliquis, Pradaxa, and others), you should not take it after surgery.
 Please do not restart it until directed by Dr. Vasudevan or another physician. - Questions about medications you were taking prior to surgery are best answered by the physician who prescribes them.
-We are happy to answer any questions about how these medications may have been impacted by your surgery. - If you are prescribed steroids (dexamethasone/Decadron, prednisone, etc.) or antibiotics to take at home, take them exactly as prescribed, even if there are unused pills left over.
-Your pharmacist can help you understand the dosing schedule. - Please plan ahead: If you anticipate you will need a medication refill, please contact our office 48-72 hours before your supply runs out.
+We are happy to answer any questions about how these medications may have been impacted by your surgery. - Please plan ahead: If you anticipate you will need a medication refill, please contact our office 48-72 hours before your supply runs out.
 We can only complete refills on business days during business hours.
 Please keep us informed!